Data Centers in Groningen

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps located within Groningen, as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via private network links to the primary Dutch interconnection hub in Amsterdam, ensuring secure and reliable cloud access.
+- Direct Cloud On-Ramps: There are no direct public cloud on-ramps located within Groningen, as of September 2025.
+Secure, low-latency connections to all major cloud providers are established through private network extensions to Amsterdam.

 Power Analysis